 Any amount of STT paid in respect of taxable securities transactions entered into the course of business shall be allowed as deduction in computing “business income” in respect of such Taxable securities transactions.

-The tax rates applicable on short term or long term capital gains arising on transfer of units of a scheme, being an equity oriented mutual fund are stated in the following table
+The tax rates applicable on short term or long term capital gains arising on transfer of units of a scheme are as under:

 |Nature of income||Tax rate$|